 WE ARE NOT THE SAME

-That is the moment where you use your skills demonstrating that the buyer is not talking to a company that offers the same products, services, and solutions as their current supplier, although they initially thought so.
-According to a McKinsey analysis, buyers’ interest to talk to sales reps goes up the moment different specifications or completely new products or services are on the table.
+That is the moment where you use your skills to demonstrate that the buyer is not talking to a company that offers the same products, services, and solutions as their current supplier, although they initially thought so.
+According to a McKinsey analysis, buyers’ interest in talking to sales reps goes up the moment different specifications or completely new products or services are on the table.
 You need to make that gap of the reduced status quo baseline and as big as possible.

 Through your facilitation on what not changing means to their business, the cost of inaction becomes clearer to the buyer and is more motivated to keep you longer at their table.

 Click * LIKE or share with others if you think this post was very useful